codedependant/generate-jest-mocks/README.md

 }
 ```

-Running `generate-jest-mocks` on this code will result in the following Jest mocks being generated:
+Running `generate-jest-mocks` on it will result in the following manual Jest mocks being generated:

 ```js
 jest.mock('api', () => ({